rabyj/IFT712/Project/Notes.md

 ## Style notes (from pylint warnings, to respect pep8)

-TODO
+DONE

-- It's okay and even better to have more expressive class names.
+- More expressive class names.
 Explicit is better than implicit. (see [PEP 20 -- The Zen of Python](https://www.python.org/dev/peps/pep-0020/))

-DONE

 - Don't leave trailing whitespace (I fixed it for now with quick use of an extension)
 - Always leave a blank newline a end of files
 - Either use snake_case or PascalCase naming style, don't use both --> snake_case